chengxie90/velonaut/README.md

 1. Open QtCreator
 2. Open File or Project
 3. Open ./CMakeLists.txt
-4. Choose a build folder, doesn't matter where as long as not the project's root directory.
+4. Choose a build folder, it can be anywhere as long as not the project's root directory.
+Be sure not to commit this folder to git.
 5. Hit "Run CMake" and "Done"
-6. Build and debug as usual
+6. Build and debug as usual.
+The output binary is at ./game/Linux/Debug

 CMake must be run again after adding/deleting/renaming a file, or the changes won't be reflected in QtCreator.